jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 In this paper, we test whether there is additional room for a stochastic component on top of this smooth dynamical evolution.
 We model late-time fluctuations in \(\Omega_\Lambda\) as an Ornstein-Uhlenbeck (OU) process, with a quasi-normal mode (QNM) extension.
 Using the public DESI DR2 BAO data, we perform a Maximum Likelihood Estimation (MLE) to constrain the amplitude \(\sigma_X\) of these fluctuations.

-We find that the MLE forces the stochastic amplitude to zero: \(\sigma_X \to 0\) and \(\omega_R \to 0\).
+We find a definitive null result: the MLE forces the stochastic amplitude to zero (\(\sigma_X \to 0\)) and the QNM frequency to zero (\(\omega_R \to 0\)).
 The data are fully consistent with a smooth CPL evolution plus instrumental noise; no stochastic component is required.
 This result places a strict upper limit on the "roughness" of the vacuum: \(\sigma_X < 5 \times 10^{-5}\) (95% CL).
-Any information-theoretic or quantum-gravity model predicting local fluctuations in the dark energy density must respect this bound.

-We conclude that, while dark energy is dynamical, it evolves smoothly.
-The vacuum exhibits a "holographic rigidity" that suppresses stochastic fluctuations at the level of current BAO precision.
+We interpret this null result as evidence for the **holographic rigidity** of the vacuum: dark energy behaves as a deterministic, homogeneous scalar field (quintessence) or an effective geometric term, rather than a granular medium.
+The absence of local stochastic noise imposes a strong constraint on quantum-gravity models predicting spacetime from discrete information networks.
 The decisive test for any residual granularity will require the >20 bins of Euclid DR1 (expected H2 2026).

 ---